 "The complexity of the environment and the opportunities globalisation offers demand the development of new attributes on which to build the industrial future," says Esade Associate Professor Carles Roig.

-What attributes should this new industry have?
+What attributes should this Industry 4.0 have?
 According to Roig, businesses that want to thrive in this environment should develop a series of new attributes that target:

 Industry 4.0 goals